The Elinor Ostrom Fund

 As part of our commitment to inclusivity, SBE supports the Elinor Ostrom Fund.
-The Fund, which was was founded by Professor Lisa Brüggen in 2014, supports female scholars in an effort to increase diversity at Maastricht University's School of Business and Economics.
+The Fund, which was founded by Professor Lisa Brüggen in 2014, supports female scholars in an effort to increase diversity at Maastricht University's School of Business and Economics.

 Providing support via grants and community building

 The Elinor Ostrom Fund also organises several workshops and social events throughout the year.
-The goal is these activities is to create a strong network of female academics who can support each other and learn from one another.
+The goal of these activities is to create a strong network of female academics who can support each other and learn from one another.

 (photo: Elinor Ostrom)

 Head of the Advisory Board: Lisa Brüggen

 Total number of grants awarded: 32

 There is not one cause for the issue, so you can’t work with just one solution.
 It is a challenging and multi-faceted problem.
 Yes, some women opt out of academia; however, you can also say that some women opt out under a system that we have created

 I think that there are still many leaders within academia that are quite traditional and thus do not assign value to output other than hard-core economic publications.
 This can be a disadvantage for women who are often good in multiple output fields, such as teaching, social impact work and leadership, but may not excel in publishing hard-core economic papers